squareops/road-to-devops/Level-1/M2-LinuxFundamentals/L01-LearnLinuxFundamentals.md

 cd or cd ~: Navigate to HOME directory

-cd ..: Move one level up
+cd ..: Move one level down

 cd: To change to a particular directory